Last updated on October 18th, 2023 at 02:53 pm

 At home, I remember learning to cook, bake, and clean the house from a pretty young age.
 It was just part of life.
 It’s not that I did a LOT of chores, but I knew how to do the basics, and it was something that I was expected to learn (and I think I WANTED to learn).
 I enjoyed making a batch of chocolate chip cookies on a weekend afternoon, for example.

 If you want to make sure your children are capable, well-prepared adults, here’s a good way to help get them started.
-We’ve put together a list of basic skills all kids should have.
+We’ve put together a list of basic, good old-fashioned skills all kids should have.
 There’s no time like the present to go through this checklist and see which of these important life skills you and your child need to work on.

 Old-Fashioned Skills to Teach Your Kids

 Click the page below to print the checklist.
-This will print full-size on letter-sized paper, or use your printer’s settings to fit it to your page.
+This will print full-size on letter-sized paper or cardstock.
+If you need to, use your printer’s settings to fit it to your page.